A single line summary of CAT2016 – format same as CAT2015 with difficulty level a notch higher.

-- Verbal Ability had 2 subsections – Verbal Ability (10 questions) & Reading Comprehension (24 questions)
+- Verbal Ability – Verbal Ability (10 questions) & Reading Comprehension (24 questions)

-- Data Interpretation & Logical Reasoning had 2 subsections – Data Interpretation (16 questions) & Logical Reasoning (16 questions)
+- Data Interpretation & Logical Reasoning – Data Interpretation (20 questions) & Logical Reasoning (12 questions)

-The paper was in the prescribed order – Verbal Ability first, DI & AR second, QA third.
+The paper was in this order – Verbal Ability first, Data Interpretation & Logical Reasoning second, Quantitative Aptitude third.

-- Easy but path-breaking.
-Vocabulary missing.
-Grammar missing.
-Logical Continuation missing.
-Critical Reasoning missing.
+As usual, Vocabulary based, Grammar based, Logical Continuation & Critical Reasoning questions missing.

-- RCs had an unprecedented weightage in this year’s CAT with RCs spanning 24 out of 34 questions.
-RCs were 5 in number – 3 RCs with 6 questions each & 2 RCs with 3 questions each.
+- RCs were 24 in number out of the 34 questions.
+RCs were 5 in numbers – 3 RCs with 6 questions each & 2 RCs with 3 questions each.
 However, this subsection can’t be called difficult.
-3 out of the 4 RCs (6 + 6 + 6) were dominated by direct questions whereas the 2 RCs with 3 questions each had some indirect, implied idea questions.
-The number of words in these RCs spanned from 300 words to 600 words.
-The RCs in terms of intensity of language / density or depth of the topic were light and hence not as time consuming as were the previous versions.
+Out of the 24 questions, 15 questions were direct and hence these questions called for a lot of regression.
+Apart from that, 4-5 other questions were of the format “Author would agree to all of the below EXCEPT” which again led to back & forth reading of the passages.
+All in all, the RCs in terms of intensity of language / density or depth of the topic were light but slightly time consuming because of the regression it called for.

 - Verbal Ability had just 3 types of questions: Logical Discontinuity / Out of Context question (3 in number), Summary of the passage (3 in number) & Parajumbles (4 in number).
 All the questions in this subsection were of the “key-in” or “non-MCQ” variety.
 The problem with this being non-MCQ is that the parajumbles became difficult because each of the parajumbles had 5 sentences to be rearranged.
 Links were available, but two broken links and hence it make this part a little tricky.
 However, a cheeky CAT taker will take the shots because these fall under the “non-negative marking” category.
 Summary and Out of Context were non-MCQ variety but this can be called “pseudo non-MCQ” because it was more like keying-in a number instead of marking an option.